-Claude is trained to refuse obviously harmful requests, flag prompt injection in tool output, and be cautious with irreversible actions.
-This is helpful but not sufficient, models can be wrong.
+Claude is trained to refuse obviously harmful requests, flag suspicious instructions in tool output, and be cautious about irreversible actions.
+This is the built-in floor.
+Useful, but not sufficient; models can be wrong, and can be jailbroken by clever inputs.

 Structured logs of every tool call, every model call, every decision.
 Kept for at least 90 days.
 Queryable.